koliseoapi/alt-ng/doc/0-Alt.md

 # Integrating with React

-You have three options for passing your alt instance through to your React components.
+You have three options for passing your Alt instance through to your React components.
 The most common way is just exporting a singleton instance like you can see in the example above, but you can also pass it manually through props or using the React context.

 ```js